-A rotary dryer is said to be of the direct type if by virtue of its design, heat is added to or removed from the solids by direct exchange between the gas and solids.
-The direct heat dryer are the simplest and the most economical class.
-They are used when a direct contact with the hot gas or air is not detrimental to the fed.
+A rotary dryer is said to be of the direct type if, by virtue of its design, heat is added to or removed from the solids by direct exchange between the gas and solids.
+The direct heat dryers are the simplest and the most economical class.
+They are used when direct contact with the hot gas or air is not detrimental to the fed.
 When high temperature is required for drying process in a direct-heated rotary dryer, a combustion chamber is used and when low temperature is required on the other hand, for thermolabile materials, steam coil is used.

 Rotary dryer can also be said to be indirect when the heating medium is separated from contact with the solid by a metal wall or tube.

 Although there is an infinite variation of rotary dryers, which present characteristics suitable for drying, chemical reactions, mixing, solvent recovery, thermal decompositions, sintering and agglomeration of solids, the main types of rotary dryers include;

 - Direct rotary kiln

 Of all the types stated above, the direct rotary dryer is the one that has been extensively studied while very little scientific work has been published for other types.